JayaniLakshika/Monash_PhD_thesis/README.md

 High-dimensional data, where each observation is described by many features, is common in fields such as bioinformatics, ecology, and forensic science.
-To visualise these data, researchers often reduce them to lower dimensions, typically to two.
+To visualise these data, researchers often reduce them to lower dimensions, typically to two, using linear and non-linear techniques.
 However, popular non-linear methods can sometimes distort or “hallucinate” patterns that do not actually exist.
-This research develops a new methodology and software to help users assess the reliability of these visualisations.
-It also examines common mistakes people make when selecting visualisations.
+This research develops a new methodology to help users assess the reliability of these visualisations, and examines common mistakes people make when selecting a nonlinear representation.
+The work is fully reproducible, with several software packages made available on the Comprehensive R Archive Network, and several web applications hosted at Monash.
-Also, it provides software for generating benchmark datasets to test algorithms, which helps researchers in exploring and interpreting complex data.

 ## Software